renatoaps/reactjs-learning/README.md

 #### So, what happens?
 #
-the `ReactDOM.render` initialize first, then apply to the DOM , inside the root element your `App.js`. changing dinamically the DOM for your page.
+the `ReactDOM.render` initialize first, then apply to the DOM , inside the root element your `App.js`. changing mically the DOM for your page.

 #### Hello World
 #
-your-app comes out of the box with a 'hello world'. you can edit the `App.js` and save it to change its contents dinamically.
+your-app comes out of the box with a 'hello world'. you can edit the `App.js` and save it to change its contents dynamically.
 A hello world example in react:

 ```